 Reasons to choose the iPhone 13

-• Smaller and lighter design.
+• Smaller and lighter design, 174 g against 189 g.

-• More efficient A15 Bionic chip.
+• More efficient A15 Bionic chip with a 16-core Neural Engine.

-• Better low-light photography with sensor-shift OIS.
+• Better low-light photography thanks to sensor-shift OIS and Smart HDR 4.

 iPhone 12 Pro vs. iPhone 13: Which one should you choose?